ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---
-4. Activation functions.
+Q. Activation functions.
 1. Draw the graphs for sigmoid, tanh, ReLU, and leaky ReLU.
 1. Pros and cons of each activation function.
 1. Is ReLU differentiable?
 What to do when it’s not differentiable?
 1. Derive derivatives for sigmoid function when is a vector.

 <details><summary><b>Answer</b></summary>